Krásná Hora nad Vltavou: Etymology

-The name Krásná Hora means literally "beautiful mountain".
+The name Krásná Hora literally means "beautiful mountain".
 The name arose due to the mining activity, when gold and later antimony were mined here.
 The adjective nad Vltavou ("above the Vltava") was added in 1907 to distinguish it from places with the same name.

 Geography

 Krásná Hora nad Vltavou is located about 21 km east of Příbram and 47 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Bukovec at 554 m above sea level.
 The Brzina Stream flows through the municipal territory.
 In the west, the municipal border is formed by the Kamýk Reservoir, built on the Vltava River.

 History

 The first written mention of Krásná Hora is from 1341, when it was listed among the mining settlements.
 Gold was first panned here and then mined together with antimony.
 Krásná Hora received various privileges from the Czech kings and became a royal town.
 It lost this title in 1554, which also meant the loss of privileges and gradual decline.
 The decline was completed by the Thirty Years' War, when mining came to an end.

 The town then often changed owners.
 Mining of antimony was first revived briefly between 1700 and 1712, and then to a greater extent during the 19th century.
 The mines reached their peak in 1881, when 700 miners were employed there.